 How does the communion process work?

-You have the choice of kneeling or standing to receive communion.
+When the usher gets to your pew, simply follow the person in front of you.
+When you are at the altar rail you have the choice of kneeling or standing to receive communion.
 To receive, put one hand, palm up, in your other hand and the priest will place a piece of bread in your hand, saying, "The Body of Christ, the bread of heaven."
-After responding, "amen" to signify your acceptance, raise your hands to your mouth and eat the bread.
+After responding, "amen," raise your hands to your mouth and eat the bread.

 Children, through their baptism, are full members of the Body of Christ and are invited to receive communion immediately following their baptism.
 If you bring a child to the altar rail with you for the communion service, but do not wish him or her to take communion, have your child cross his or her arms across his or her chest.
 The priest will say a blessing for them.
 (This is true for adults too.)